 According to the graph of figure 1 above, it is found that the 104 students achieve different levels of thinking skill based on SOLO taxonomy.
 Two students achieve prestructural level, in which they have various answers for the given question and they do not understand the existing materials or, in other words, cannot complete the given question.
 Five students achieve the unistructural level, in which they are able to simply complete the question using one fact or information, but without explanation.
 The multistructural level is achieved by 38 students, in which they complete the question using two or more information and are able to correctly determine more than one method of completion.
-On the relational level, 26 students complete the question by connecting several methods of complete the question by connecting one new concept to previously taught concept.
+On the relational level, 26 students complete the question by connecting several methods of completion.
+On the final/highest level of thinking skill based on SOLO taxonomy, 32 students complete the question by connecting one new concept to previously taught concept.

 The ascending order of percentages of students' achieved levels of thinking skill based on SOLO taxonomy is prestructural, unistructural, relational, extended abstract and multistructural.
-According to the order, the multistructural level is achieved by the highest number of students, which is different for 5.77 % with the extended abstract level and for 11.54 % with the relational level, which is the highest level of thinking skill based on SOLO taxonomy.
+According to the order, the multistructural level is achieved by the highest number of students, which is different for 5.77 with the extended abstract level and for 11.54 % with the relational level, which is the highest level of thinking skill based on SOLO taxonomy.
 Although the achievement of extended abstract level is lower than that of multi-structural level, but it is relatively high or not really different with the multi-structural level.
-In this research, we may state that students' achieved levels of thinking skill based on SOLO taxonomy in inquiry-based learning are good, since 92.31% of the students achieve from multistructural to extended abstract levels, while in previous research, only 75% out of 60 students achieve from multi-structural to extended abstract levels [16].
+In this research, we may state that students' achieved levels of thinking skill based on SOLO taxonomy in inquiry-based learning are good, since 92.31% of the students achieve from multiructural to extended abstract levels, while in previous research, only 75% out of 60 students achieve from multi-structural to extended abstract levels [16].